issp-center-dev/H-wave/docs/en/source/uhfr/filespecification/inputfiles/PairLift_file.rst

 PairLift file
 ~~~~~~~~~~~~~~~~~~~~

-This file determines the coefficients of the PairLift couplings given by
+This file determines the coefficients of the pair-lift couplings given by

 .. math::
    \mathcal{H} = \sum_{i,j} J_{ij}^{\rm PairLift}